 Schedule a kick-off call and standing check-ins to discuss the status of your project.

 As soon as you match on a project, schedule a kick-off call with your Volunteer to establish a project timeline and get to know one another.
 Once you've begun your work together, place a standing meeting on both of your calendars to ensure the project keeps moving forward.

 Tip: Always send a meeting agenda at least 24 hours in advance - it will help you stay on track and use your meeting time most effectively!

 Utilize video conferencing and screen sharing to build rapport.

 Face-to-face communication can help you bond with your Volunteer, establish trust, and communicate more clearly.
 Many video conferencing tools also allow you to share your screen, which can help you present information or give feedback on a visual deliverable.

 Use shared folders and documents to organization information and give feedback.

 Emailing documents back and forth can get messy, fast.
 Instead, use shared folders that allow you to organize information and track changes on any written documents.
 To start, send your Volunteer a folder with background information they'll need to begin work on your project.

-As always, feel free to reach out to us using the blue chat bubble on the bottom-right of your screen if you have any questions.
+As always, feel free to reach out to us using the blue chat bubble on the bottom-right of your screen (for keyboard-only and screen-reader users, please email us at email@example.com) if you have any questions.